quyykk/endless-sky/docs/rfcs/text/0000-outfit-types.md

 	type "Hyperdrive"
 ```

-Now the outfit `Hyperdrive` belongs to/ the type (or is a) `Hyperdrive`.
+Now the outfit `Hyperdrive` belongs to the type (or is a) `Hyperdrive`.
 The type name can be anything, it has no relation at all with the outfit.
 This type is also not shown in the UI, it's for internal use only.

 Missions have their `outfit` node expanded to allow an optional `type` like this: